Oktibbeha County, Mississippi: Government and politics

 For much of the second half of the 20th century, Oktibbeha County was rather conservative for a county influenced by a college town.
 While most such counties trended Democratic in the 1990s, Oktibbeha County did not support the official Democratic candidate for president from 1956 to 2004.
 As in most of Mississippi, conservative white voters began moving away from their Solid South roots in the 1950s, when they started splitting their tickets at the national level and voting Republican.

 In 2008, Democrat Barack Obama defeated Republican John McCain by 6 votes, becoming the first official Democratic candidate to win the county since 1956.
 By comparison, in 2004 Republican George Bush won Oktibbeha County over Democrat John Kerry 55% to 43%, as most of the majority whites still support Republicans at the national level.
 Obama carried the county again with an increased margin in 2012.
+Oktibbeha County voted for Joe Biden by nearly 6.5% in 2020, but narrowly flipped to Donald Trump in 2024.

 Two small portions of the county are included within the 1st congressional district.
 Most of the county, including the city of Starkville and the campus of Mississippi State University, are included in the 3rd district.